kigaijidev/task-manager-full-stack-developer/backend/README.md

 ## API Routes
 API need `x-api-key` in Headers and `x-client-id`, `authorization` when using API have Authentication.
 Here is a brief overview of the API routes and their functionalities:

-- **Authentication**:
-  - `/v1/api/auth/signup`: Register a new user.
-  - `/v1/api/auth/login`: Authenticate and generate a JWT token.
-  - `/v1/api/auth/handler-refresh`: Get new access token from refresh token.
-  - `/v1/api/auth/logout`: Logout user.

-- **Product Management**:
-  - `/v1/api/product`: Get all products.
-  - `/v1/api/product/:id`: Get a specific product by ID.
-  - `/v1/api/product/search/:keySearch`: Search products by key search.
-  - `/v1/api/product/create`: Create a new product (shop or admin only).
-  - `/v1/api/product/publish/:id`: Publish product on Shop (shop or admin only).
-  - `/v1/api/product/unpublish/:id`: UnPublish product on Shop (shop or admin only).
-  - `/v1/api/product/drafts/all`: Get all products is draft (shop or admin only).
-  - `/v1/api/product/publish/all`: Get all products is publish (shop or admin only).

-- **Search and Filtering**:
-  - Implement search and filtering as needed based on project requirements.

 ## Contributing